dianna-ai/dianna/paper/paper.md

 # Used by

-DIANNA is currently used in the "Recognizing symbolism in Turkish television drama" project [@turkishdrama].
+DIANNA is currently being used in the project "Recognizing symbolism in Turkish television drama" [@turkishdrama].
 An important task is the development of an effective model for detecting and recognizing symbols in videos.
-DIANNA is used to increase insight into the AI models in order to explore how to improve them.
+DIANNA is being used to increase understanding of AI models in order to explore how to improve them.

-DIANNA is also currently used in the "Visually grounded models of spoken language" project, which builds on earlier work from [@chrupala17representations;@alishahi+17;@chrupala18;@chrupala+19].
+DIANNA is also currently being used in the "Visually grounded models of spoken language" project, which builds on previous work by [@chrupala17representations;@alishahi+17;@chrupala18;@chrupala+19].
-The goal is a multi-modal model by projecting image and sound data into a common embedded space.
-Within DIANNA, we are developing XAI methods to visualize and explain these embedded spaces in their complex multi-modal network contexts.
+The goal is a multimodal model that projects image and sound data into a common embedded space.
+Within DIANNA, we are developing XAI methods to visualize and explain these embedded spaces in their complex multimodal network contexts.

-Finally, DIANNA was also used in the EU-funded [Examode](https://www.examode.eu/) medical research project [@bryancardenas].
-It  deals with very large data sets and since it aims to support physicians in their decision-making, it needs transparent and trustworthy models.
+Finally, DIANNA has also been used in the EU-funded [Examode](https://www.examode.eu/) medical research project [@bryancardenas].
+It deals with very large datasets and, because it aims to support physicians in their decision making, needs transparent and trustworthy models.

 # Acknowledgements